 The Global Awards recognises studying abroad as a positively life changing experience for many students.
 It will open their minds to alternative ways of personal life and professional career.
 Intercultural understanding and tolerance will also be promoted.

 5. Scholarships and grants

 Here is one of the sources of financial aids for Nigerians to study abroad.

-There are maybe a hundreds and more scholarships available for students looking to school abroad.
+There are maybe hundreds and more scholarships available for students looking to study abroad.
 Most scholarships come in the form of tuition fees and other living expenses.
 Of course, not all scholarships are created equal.